Morocco earthquake: Is it safe to travel at the moment?

 EasyJet’s spokesperson said: “EasyJet’s thoughts are with everyone affected by the earthquake in Morocco.

-“The airports are open and our schedule to Morocco is operating as normal today.
-We are working hard to support affected customers and have upgraded flight EZY8706 from Marrakech to London Gatwick to a larger plane today and will continue to look at repatriation options based on customer demand.

-“Customers scheduled to travel to or from Morocco who wish to discuss their booking should contact our customer service team.
+“If you are scheduled to travel to or from Morocco in the next few days, and wish to discuss your booking please contact our customer service team..”

-“Any easyJet holidays customers due to depart today and tomorrow will be contacted directly regarding their upcoming trip.”

 The number for easyJet customer services is 0330 551 5151.
 It is possible booked passengers will be offered flexibility allowing them to postpone or to change destinations.